Types of Appliances

 A chin cup is used to close an openbite.
-It directs force to the lower jaw, through the attachment of a cup fitting over the chin to a headcap.
+It directs force on the lower jaw through the attachment of a cup that fits over the chin to a headcap.

 Elastics (Rubber Bands)

 Wearing elastics (or rubber bands) improves the fit of your upper and lower teeth.
-Wear rubber bands as instructed and remember that the rubber bands work far more efficiently if they're worn as prescribed.
+Wear rubber bands as instructed, and remember they work far more efficiently if they’re worn as prescribed.

 Facemask

-An orthodontic facemask (reverse headgear) is used to correct an under-bite.
-A facemask is designed to fix the discrepancy between your upper and lower jaws by moving the upper jaw forward.
+An orthodontic face mask (reverse headgear) is used to correct an underbite.
+The mask is designed to fix the discrepancy between your upper and lower jaws by moving the upper jaw forward.

 Headgear

-Headgear is used to treat patients who have an overbite, when the upper jaw is forward of the lower jaw.
-Headgear gently "pulls" on your teeth to restrict further forward growth of your upper teeth and jaw.
+Headgear is used to treat patients whose teeth are in an overbite: with the upper jaw forward of the lower jaw, or an underbite with the lower jaw forward of the upper jaw.
+Headgear gently “pulls” on your teeth to restrict further forward growth of your upper teeth and jaw.

 Lip Bumper